-President Barack Obama makes his statement to the press While this year's widespread flooding across Britain sent political leaders wading into the deluge with wellies for photo-opportunities, parties should introduce concrete proposals for preventing a floods disaster in their 2015 general election manifestos.
+While this year's widespread flooding across Britain sent political leaders wading into the deluge with wellies for photo-opportunities, parties should introduce concrete proposals for preventing a floods disaster in their 2015 general election manifestos.

 Despite global warming receding from the political agenda, voters are increasingly worried about the issue: a survey for the Department of Energy and Climate Change earlier this year found that 68 per cent of people are "concerned", compared to 64 per cent in June 2012.

 The climate risk assessment would be a comprehensive audit of how different scenarios, including where average global temperature rises do not keep below 2C, will affect UK business, transport, energy, homes and health services.
 The assessment would be overseen by the Cabinet Office, carrying prime ministerial backing.

 The IPPR's Low Carbon Manifesto says that to deal with expected warming, there should be a shift in focus away from large-scale generation to energy efficiency, new sources of finance for low-carbon infrastructure and a recognition of the huge role that Scotland and the English regions outside London and the South-east play in low-carbon energy generation.